 Niall is Head of Infrastructure Asset Management, Europe for Colonial First State Global Asset Management.
 Niall is also a director of Anglian Water Group and has more than 20 years of infrastructure experience.

 Niall was previously Asset Director for Southern Water in the UK.
 Prior to this, he held senior roles with Novar Projects, Bechtel and North West Water Engineering.
-Niall has a Masters of

-West Water Engineering.
 Niall has a Masters of Business Administration from the London Business School, a Bachelor of Engineering (Hons) and is a Chartered Member of the Institution of Civil Engineers.